 You will find the most spectacular buildings around pedestrian Deribasovskaya street (which itself isn’t all that great) and Potemkin Steps.

 If you’re too lazy to climb to the top there’s a funicular riding on the left side.
-During my visit in 2016 it was closed for renovation, now (April 2017) I’ve read that also the steps are going through the renovation process, hopefully it will be over soon!
+Unfortunately it doesn’t always work but maybe you will be lucky.

 I’ve only seen those in the old town as I didn’t dare to do any solo wandering in the backstreets of the (in)famous Moldavanka district – I still regret not being brave enough as apparently that’s where the best yards are!

 Still, I can’t complain as those I’ve seen were pretty amazing!

 I literally could spend at least a few days only exploring Odessa backyards and that’s already a very solid reason that makes me want to visit Odessa again!

 If you find yourself in Odessa you can go for the courtyards tour which I wish I had done too!
 Click here for more details and prices!